NemanjaMilenkovic/handler-template/README.md

 # Handler Monorepo

-This is a monorepo containing a Next.js frontend and tRPC backend, built with TypeScript.
+A modern, production-ready monorepo template for a Next.js frontend and tRPC backend, built with TypeScript.

 ## Project Structure